neoforged/.github/primers/1.21.6/index.md

 #### Custom Inputs

-An `InputControl` represents some input a user can provide.
-This is generally made up of components that can accept or provide some string value based on a state.
-Some dialogs can provide these inputs; however, they are generally subtypes of `InputFormDialog`s for ease of implementation to `$Input`, which takes in some `key` string identifier and maps it to an `InputControl`.
+An `InputControl` represents some input a user can provide, whether that would be some text or a button submission click.
+This is generally made up of components that can accept or provide some string value or tag based on a state.
+All dialogs can provide these inputs; through the `DialogControlSet`.
 It only contains one method `mapCodec`, which is used as the registry key and encoder for the input control.

 ```java
 public record ExampleInputControl(int value) implements InputControl {